NSAntoine/SuccessorCLI/README.md

 ##### Notes:
-- You can't use both `--dmg-path` and `--ipsw-path` together at the same time.
-- All arguments are optional.
-- If `--restore` is not used, then SuccessorCLI will not execute the rsync restore.
-Use `--restore` if you want SuccesorCLI to execute the restore.
+- The user must use eiher `--restore/-r` or `--no-restore/-n` depending on whether or not they want to execute the restore.
 - If -`-mnt-point-path` is not used, then the default Mount Point is set to `/var/mnt/successor/`.
 - Using `--scli-path` will change the SuccessorCLI Path, which changes where DMGs/iPSWs are searched for and changes the path of where iPSWs are downloaded if the user chooses to do so